minvws/nl-kat-coordination/docs/source/manual/user-manual.rst

 Nibbles
 =======
-Nibbles are the flexible replacement for bits.
-We learned a lot on what does and doesn't work around bits and ran into some limitations.
+Nibbles are the flexible replacement for Bits.
+We learned a lot on what does and doesn't work around Bits and ran into some limitations.
 The nibbles are solving these limitations.
-We hope that the nibbles are 4 times as efficient as bits, but this isn't officially bench marked (and is more of a bits-nibbles joke ;)).
+We hope that the nibbles are 4 times as efficient as bits, but this isn't officially benchmarked (and is more of a bits-nibbles joke ;)).

 Nibbles process the data in OpenKAT, they correlate data and try to extract as much information as possible based on the specified rules.
-Nibbles ensure for a mapping of one or more objects to another bunch of objects.
+Nibbles ensure for a mapping of one or more objects to another group of objects.

 A more technical explanation on Nibbles can be found at: `https://docs.openkat.nl/developer-documentation/octopoes.html#nibbles <https://docs.openkat.nl/developer-documentation/octopoes.html#nibbles>`_.